JovannMC/haritora-gx-poc/README.md

 The dongle works by acting as a `Generic USB Hub` and within it, three `USB Serial Device`s are plugged in.
 These serial devices communicate with two trackers each (with a total of all 6 trackers split between the three) which allows the [HaritoraConfigurator](https://shop.shiftall.net/en-us/products/haritoraconfigurator-global) software to communicate with the trackers.

 When first opening a connection to the serial port, the software reports the dongle's model number, firmware version, and serial number under the `i` label (followed by unknown `o`/`o0`/`o1` values).
 The dongle is constantly finding its two trackers under the labels `a0` and `a1`, outputting the value of `7f7f7f7f7f7f` for both.
 After a tracker is connected to a port, the tracker reports its battery status under the `v0` label - battery voltage, percentage remaining, and status.
-Then, it starts reporting the IMU tracking data under its specific label (`x0` and `x1`).
+Then, it starts reporting the IMU tracking data under its specific label (`x0` and `x1`) which is encoded in base64.
 When either the main or sub button is pressed on the tracker, a `r0` label is used which tracks how many times both buttons have been pressed using hexadecimal under the same 12 bits of data (character 7 for main, character 10 for sub), up until 15 (which is `f`, and is 0-indexed) to which it resets back to 0.

 ![USBLogView window showing a "Generic USB Hub" and three "USB Serial Devices" plugged in](usblogview.png)